-Any new illness, injury or health symptom, or change to a covered condition, to which all of the following apply:
+Any new illness, injury or health symptom, or change to a covered condition, to which all of the following apply.

 - It occurs between the date your insurance was issued and the date your journey starts.
-For Annual Multi-Trip Policies, the date your journey starts applies to each journey you start - You know about it, or a reasonable person should know about it - Any of the following apply: - you seek or receive medical help - someone recommends you seek or receive medical help - a reasonable person would seek or receive medical help - you are waiting for medical help
+The date your journey starts applies to each journey you start. - You know about it, or a reasonable person should know about it.

+- Any of the following apply.

+- You seek or receive medical help

+- Someone recommends you seek or receive medical help

+- A reasonable person would seek or receive medical help

+- You are waiting for medical help

-In this definition, 'medical help' means any of the following:
+In this definition, 'medical help' means any of the following.

-- advice from a health professional - tests, investigations or specialist consultations - care, treatment, or medical attention, including surgery - medication or a script for medication.
+- Advice from a health professional - Tests, investigations or specialist consultations - Care, treatment, or medical attention, including surgery - Medication or a script for medication